BeitDina/webfont/README.md

 # webfont-generator
-**Subset and convert one or many OTF/TTF files in EOT, SVG, WOFF and WOFF2.**
+**Converts one OTF/TTF, SVG, SFD, WOFF and WOFF2 and makes a webfont pack.**

 Built thanks to: